 Demographic and asset information can be used to determine levels of vulnerability via population and housing, structural inventories and valuations, critical facilities, and other vulnerable areas analysis.
 This population includes a range of demographic cohorts and persons at risk to natural and man-made disasters.
-Figure 7 displays the historical population trend from 1910 to 2020.
+Figure 5 displays the historical population trend from 1910 to 2020.
 This figure indicates that the population of Marion County has experienced two decades of slight decline and eight decades of growth.
 This is reflected in housing development as well, which saw development during decades of growth.
 Over the past decade, the population has increased by approximately 105 people, or by 0.3 percent.
 Population trends are notable for hazard mitigation because areas with increasing population often have a higher stress on county resources and infrastructure.
 Increasing populations are associated with increased hazard mitigation and emergency planning requirements for development.
-Increasing populations can also contribute to increasing tax revenues, allowing communities to pursue additional mitigation projects.
+Increasing populational mitigation projects.
 Marion County's population accounted for 1.1% of lowa's population in 2020.16